Simplicity of the contactomorphism group of finite regularity

 Then in Part II, we prove all the derivative estimates on the various operators entering in all relevant constructions.
 All these estimates have their precedents in \cite{rybicki2}, some of which in turn have their precedents also in \cite{mather} and \cite{epstein:commutators}, but our optimal versions thereof enable us to define the operator $\vartheta: \CL(\varepsilon,A) \to \CL(\varepsilon,A)$ for a sufficiently small $\varepsilon$ and sufficiently large $A > 1$, \emph{provided} $r + \delta > n+ 2$.
 Then Part III combines the geometry of Part I and the estimates of Part II to complete the proofs of all main theorems.
 In Appendix A, we derive an implication of the equivariance of the Darboux-Weinstein chart in terms of the independence thereof on the first factor of the contact product.

 {\bf Acknowledgement:} We would like to thank Leonid Polterovich for attracting our attention to Rybicki's work on the simplicity of $C^\infty$ contactomorphism group in Luminy in the summer of 2023, while the author had been investigating on the simplicity question of the contact diffeomorphism group.
+We also thank him for his interest in the present work and useful comments on the exposition thereof.
 We also thank Sanghyun Kim for a useful discussion on Mather's thresholds and on the modulus of continuity at the final stage of finishing the paper which has motivated the author to add the content of Theorem \ref{thm:hoelder-down} and Subsection \ref{subsec:hoelder-down}.